santiagodiazola/santiagodiazola/README.md

 # QA Analyst & Behavioral Specialist

 Software is built by humans, and because human systems are inherently fallible, errors are inevitable.
-I bridge this gap by applying a clinical perspective to the Software Development Lifecycle (SDLC).”
+I address this by applying a clinical perspective to the **Software Development Lifecycle (SDLC)**.”

-I transitioned into Quality Assurance to be a strategic partner within global engineering teams, promoting a culture of quality throughout the development journey.
-My mission is to ensure that the products we build don't just "pass tests," but truly solve user needs and provide a seamless, resilient experience for people worldwide.
+I transitioned from psychology into Quality Assurance to be a strategic partner within global engineering teams, promoting a culture of quality throughout the development journey.
+My mission is to **verify and validate** that the products we build don't just "pass tests," but truly solve user needs and provide a seamless, resilient experience for people worldwide.

-I thrive in the structured world of documentation, risk-based planning, and test suite execution.
+I thrive in the structured world of **documentation**, risk-based planning, and test suite execution.
 I view a product’s codebase as a living system, and my background allows me to diagnose "systemic friction" before it ever reaches the end user.
 By merging technical tools like Postman and Playwright with a deep understanding of human-centric reliability, I ensure that software remains as robust as the people who depend on it.

 ## Why "Behavioral Specialist" in Quality Engineering?